 The Department of Commerce is currently seeking applications for membership on the U.S. Travel and Tourism Advisory Board (Board).
 The purpose of the Board is to advise the Secretary of Commerce on matters relating to the travel and tourism industry.End Preamble Start Supplemental Information

 The Office of Advisory Committees is accepting applications for Board members.
-Members shall serve until the Board's charter expires on September 21, 2007.
-Members will be selected based on our judgement of the candidates' proven experience in promoting, developing, and implementing advertising and marketing programs for travel-related or tourism-related industries; or the candidates' proven abilities to manage tourism-related or other service-related organizations.
+Members shall serve until the Board's charter expires on September 21, 2009.
+Members will be selected based on our judgment of the candidates' proven experience in promoting, developing, and implementing advertising and marketing programs for travel-related or tourism-related industries; or the candidates' proven abilities to manage tourism-related or other service-related organizations.
 Each Board member shall serve as the representative of a tourism-related “U.S. entity.”
-However, for the purposes of eligibility, a U.S. entity shall be defined as a firm incorporated in the United States (or an unincorporated firm with its principal place of business in the United States) that is controlled by U.S. citizens or by another U.S. entity.
+For the purposes of eligibility, a U.S. entity shall be defined as a company or organization incorporated in the United States (or an unincorporated company or organization with its principal place of business in the United States) that is controlled by U.S. citizens or by another U.S. entity.
 An entity is not a U.S. entity if 50 percent plus one share of its stock (if a corporation, or a similar ownership interest of an unincorporated entity) is controlled, directly or indirectly, by non-U.S. citizens or non-U.S. entities.
 Priority may be given to chief executive officers or a similarly-situated officer of a tourism-related entity.
 Priority may also be given to individuals with international tourism marketing experience.

-Secondary selection criteria will ensure that the board has a balanced representation of the tourism-related industry in terms of point of view, demographics, geography and company size.
-The Board members will be selected on the basis of their experience and knowledge of the tourism industry.
+Secondary selection criteria will ensure that the board has a balanced representation of the tourism-related industry in terms of point of view, demographics, geography and company or organization size.
+The Board Start Printed Page 61866members will be selected on the basis of their experience and knowledge of the tourism industry.
 Members will serve at the discretion of the Secretary of Commerce.

 Board members shall serve in a representative capacity presenting the views and interests of the particular tourism-related sector in which they operate.
 Board members are not special government employees, and will receive no compensation for their participation in Board activities.
 Members participating in Board meetings and events will be responsible for their travel, living and other personal expenses.
 Meetings will be held regularly, usually in Washington, DC.
 The first Board meeting has not yet been determined.

-Please submit application information to J. Marc Chittum, Office of Advisory Committees, U.S. Travel and Tourism Advisory Board Executive Secretariat, U.S. Department of Commerce, Room 4043, 1401 Constitution Avenue, NW., Washington, DC 20230.
+Please submit application information to Kate Worthington, Office of Advisory Committees, U.S. Travel and Tourism Advisory Board Executive Secretariat, U.S. Department of Commerce, Room 4043, 1401 Constitution Avenue, NW., Washington, DC 20230.

 FOR FURTHER INFORMATION CONTACT: